 - Alice from Tales of Symphonia: Dawn of the New World is 18 years old but wears an outfit you would expect from a 5 year old girl.
 For some reason she seems rather stuffy about her age when Marta points it out, despite still being very young.

 - Sophie from Tales of Graces can use Rutee's midriff bearing outfit as one of her costumes.

 - Sherry Birkin of the Resident Evil franchise has an unlockable costume in Resident Evil 6's Mercenaries mode that appears to be her old outfit from 2.
 It doesn't fit her properly.

-- This Bogleech comic has hellish Halloween punishments, such as making "sexy children's costumes" for that day.
+- This Bogleech comic has hellish Halloween punishments for crimes such as making "sexy children's costumes" for that day.

 - Yuki Oyama in Ménage ŕ 3 has a fondness for a "little girl" look that might just make her a fashion victim in her native Japan, while looking a little odd in Canada, where the comic is set.

 - Ruby Larose, in Sticky Dilly Buns, suffers from this bad, at least until someone points out to her how unwise her chosen short skirts are, anyway.
 She probably still wears her granny nightdresses after that, though.